Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning: Task/Environment Details

 \subsection{Cluttered Environments}

 {A\arabic{figure}}

-To evaluate robustness to visual clutter (RQ3, Section~\ref{sec:rq3}), we create cluttered variants of four tasks by adding randomly placed distractor objects to the scene.
+To evaluate whether return-guided contrastive learning help the agent focus on task-relevant regions in the presence of distractor objects (RQ3, Section~\ref{sec:rq3}), we create cluttered variants of four tasks by adding randomly placed distractor objects to the scene.
 These cluttered environments are designed to challenge the agent's visual processing by introducing objects that are visually similar to task-relevant items but functionally irrelevant.